reillydonovan/ButterflyHouse/README.md

   - Falls back to any plant/flower/fruit if life-extending targets aren't available
 - **Death Process**: After landing, butterfly completes its landing duration, then peacefully dissipates
 - **Lifetime Tracking**: System tracks fruit feeding count and pollination count for each butterfly

+#### Population System
+- **Stage-Based Scaling**: Butterfly population scales dynamically with progression stages:
+  - **Stage 0 (Emergence)**: 20 butterflies - Gentle introduction to the ecosystem
+  - **Stage 1 (Expansion)**: 30 butterflies - More variety and movement
+  - **Stage 2 (Symbiosis)**: 50 butterflies - Active pollination and interaction
+  - **Stage 3 (Emergent Ecology)**: 75 butterflies - Flocking behaviors emerge
+  - **Stage 4 (Synesthetic Overgrowth)**: 150 butterflies - Dense, vibrant ecosystem
+  - **Stage 5 (Ascension)**: **250 butterflies** - Hundreds fill the sanctuary
+- **Population Maintenance**:
+  - System automatically maintains steady population at each stage
+  - Monitors population every 5 seconds
+  - Maintains target of 70% of max population minimum
+  - Chrysalises adjust spawn rate dynamically based on population
+- **Dynamic Spawn Rate**:
+  - **Fast Spawn** (5s interval): When population is below target (70% of max)
+  - **Normal Spawn** (20s interval): When population is at target
+  - **Slow Spawn** (up to 30s interval): When population is at capacity
+  - Chrysalises can spawn early (at 50% of interval) if maintenance is needed
+  - Smooth transitions between spawn rates for natural flow
+- **Continuous Spawning**:
+  - Chrysalises continue to pulse and prepare butterflies even when at max capacity
+  - Ready to spawn immediately when space opens up
+  - Ensures steady population throughout the experience
+- **Population Tracking**:
+  - System tracks current population vs target for each stage
+  - Automatically scales up when progression stage advances
+  - Logs population status for debugging

 #### Flight Patterns
 - **Orbital Motion**: Butterflies orbit around central points with variable radii